RishbubS6/Student/navigation/about.md

 ## As a conversation Starter

+I like random occurences and relaxing.

+Love trivia - will digest random facts like a maniac

+BIG Cricket fan - I'm the #1 Dhoni Supporter

 I've been to over 23 countries and 5 continents (including Antarctca), here are my favorites below:

 <comment>